pluginever/wc-serial-numbers/readme.txt

 === 💝 User Reviews and Testimonials: ===

-WC Serial Numbers is helping tens of thousands of store owners sell and manage keys and they just love it!
+Serial Numbers is helping tens of thousands of store owners sell and manage keys and they just love it!
 See all the 5-star reviews from our users [here](https://wordpress.org/support/plugin/wc-serial-numbers/reviews/?filter=5).

 === 💢 Supercharge Your Store with Our Other WooCommerce Plugins: ===